netgoat-xyz/netgoat/README.md

 # netgoat

-Reverse proxy with WAF, honeypot, ZeroTrust login, and AI-based anomaly detection.
+Reverse proxy with WAF, honeypot, ZeroTrust login, and local AI-based anomaly detection using Keras + sklearn.

 ## New Features